Is your Aircon Not Cooling Enough?

 For the above information, it is clear that the aircon not generating cold air or working correctly is due to poor maintenance.

-It is important to service air conditioner at least once a year with minor maintenance checks done after every one or two months.
+It is important to service the air conditioner at least once a year with minor maintenance checks done after every one or two months.